-Easily reachable within a relatively short drive from NSW capital Sydney, the Hunter Valley is the state’s signature wine region, and draws both day trippers from nearby destinations as well as serving as a travel drawcard in its own right, with its combination of an extensive array of high quality wineries coupling with typically verdant, rolling scenery to make for a relaxed getaway.
+Easily reached within a relatively short drive from NSW capital Sydney, the Hunter Valley is the state’s signature wine region, and draws both day trippers from nearby destinations as well as serving as a travel drawcard in its own right.

-As one might thus expect, a trip to the Hunter Valley is far from the adventure-oriented, adrenaline pumping kind as instead devoted to the finer things in life; think roaring log fires, quaint B&B’s, serene sightseeing and, of course, enjoying a top drop of the grape’s bounty.
+The Hunter Valley is far from the adventure-oriented, adrenaline pumping destination, instead it is a region that’s devoted to the finer things in life, such as roaring log fires, quaint B&B’s, serene sightseeing and, of course, delicous wine.

 For those planning to visit one of Australia’s most popular day trip spots, we take a look at 10 of the top things to do in the Hunter Valley in detail here.

 Location: 25km from Singleton, Hunter Valley

 Not to be confused with its similarly-titled brother down south in Tasmania, the Hunter Valley’s Lake St. Clair is far from an alpine environment and instead serves as one of the region’s premier picnic spots.
 The lake lies around 30 minutes drive from the town of Singleton, and has long served as a go-to place for locals as a hotspot for various outdoor activities including camping, sailing, boating, waterskiing and various other leisurely pursuits.